2020 Delhi riots: Court denies bail to former JNU student Umar Khalid | Law-Order

 - India

-A Delhi court on Thursday denied bail to former JNU student Umar Khalid in a case of larger conspiracy in connection with Delhi riots during February 2020.
+A Delhi court on Thursday denied bail to former JNU student Umar Khalid in a case of larger conspiracy in connection with Delhi riots during February 2020, saying there were reasonable grounds to believe that the accusations against him were prima facie true.

 Additional Sessions Judge Amitabh Rawat had reserved the order on March 3 after hearing arguments from the counsel appearing for Khalid and the prosecution.

+From the riots that ultimately ensued, it can easily be said that it was not a sudden act but a thought out premeditated act, it said.

+The court also rejected the contention made by defence counsel that Khalid was part of the Whatsapp group 'MSJ' and 'DPSG' but he had not written many messages in those groups and they are not overtly provocative or incriminatory, saying the fact that he was part of such groups created for specific objects and his acts or presence throughout the period beginning from the passing of the CAB Bill in December 2019 till the February 2020 riots has to be read in totality and not piecemeal.

-During the arguments, the accused told the court that the prosecution lacked the evidence to prove it's case against him.
+During the argument, the accused told the court that the prosecution lacked the evidence to prove it's case against him.

-The violence had erupted during the protests against the citisenship law CAA and the National Register of Citizens.
+The violence had erupted during the protests against the CAA and the National Register of Citizens.

 Besides Khalid, activist Khalid Saifi, JNU students Natasha Narwal and Devangana Kalita, Jamia Coordination Committee members Safoora Zargar, former AAP councillor Tahir Hussain and several others have also been booked under the stringent law in the case.